svelteuidev/svelteui/apps/docs/src/pages/core/simple-grid.md

 ## Usage

 SimpleGrid is a simple flexbox container where each child is treated as a column.
-Each column takes equal amount of space and unlike [Grid](/core/grid/) component you do not control column span, instead you specify number of columns per row:
+Each column takes equal amount of space and unlike [Grid](/core/grid/) component, you do not control column span.
+Instead, you specify number of columns per row:

 <Demo demo={SimpleGridDemos.configurator} />